SkewedZeppelin/FirejailEtcGenerator/README.md

 PrivateEtcGenerator
 -------------------
 This utility actually "analyzes" profiles and combines various sources to generate a 'private-etc' line.
-It then rewrites the program with the new line in place.
+It then rewrites the profile with the new line in place.

 TODO:
 - Improve GNOME/GTK/Qt/KDE handling